solo-io/gloo/docs/content/gloo_routing/websockets.md

 Websockets is a protocol allowing full-duplex communication through a single TCP connection.
 Gloo _enables websocket upgrades by default_ without any additional configuration changes.
 This document will show how to fine tune the websocket support as needed.

-## Configuraing Websockets on entire listener
+## Configuring Websockets on entire listener

 Since websocket upgrades are enabled by default on an entire [Listener](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listeners), we can use the [HttpConnectionManager]({{% versioned_link_path fromRoot="/gloo_routing/gateway_configuration/http_connection_manager/" %}}) configuration on the [Gateway]({{% versioned_link_path fromRoot="/introduction/concepts#gateways" %}}) to turn off websocket upgrades for all connections on that listener.